MetPX/sarracenia/doc/dd_post.7.rst

 ::

- Topic: v02.post.ec_cmc.NRDPS.GIF.NRDPS_HiRes_000.gif
+ Topic: v02.post.NRDPS.GIF.NRDPS_HiRes_000.gif
  first line: 201506011357.345 sftp://afsiext@cmcdataserver/data/NRPDS/outputs/NRDPS_HiRes_000.gif NRDPS/GIF/
- Headers: parts=p,457,1,0,0 sum=d,<md5sum> flow=exp13
+ Headers: parts=p,457,1,0,0 sum=d,<md5sum> flow=exp13 source=ec_cmc

-        v02 - version of protocol
+        - v02 - version of protocol
-        post - indicates the type of message
+        - post - indicates the type of message

-        version and type together determine format of following topics and the message body.
+        - version and type together determine format of following topics and the message body.

-        ec_cmc - the account used to issue the post (unique in a network).
+        - blocksize is 457  (== file size)

-          -- blocksize is 457  (== file size)
+        - block count is 1
-          -- block count is 1
+        - remainder is 0.
-          -- remainder is 0.
+        - block number is 0.
-          -- block number is 0.
+        - d - checksum was calculated on the body of the file.
-          -- d - checksum was calculated on the body of the file.
+        - flow is an argument after the relative path.
-          -- flow is an argument after the relative path.
+        - complete source URL specified (does not end in '/')
-          -- complete source URL specified (does not end in '/') -- relative path specified for
+        - relative path specified for

         pull from:
                 sftp://afsiext@cmcdataserver/data/NRPDS/outputs/NRDPS_HiRes_000.gif